Bradley Cole

-Bradley Thomas Cole (born February 11, 1959) is an American actor.
+Bradley Thomas Cole (born February 11, 1959) is an American actor, singer-songwriter, and musician.

-Early years
+Early life and education

-Singer-songwriter, actor, and producer, Bradley "Brad" Cole was born and raised in Southern California.
+Cole was born and raised in Los Angeles County, California.
 He began guitar lessons at 8 years old and was heavily influenced by rock and soul music from the 1960s and 70s.
 He played in various rock bands throughout his teen and high school years in California.

 Cole studied drama and business at Pepperdine University in Malibu, California where he also played baseball.
 He hoped to play professionally until an injury put that dream aside, and he turned his focus to acting and his music.

-Cole won the "Best Actor" award for his performance in "One Flew Over The Cuckoo's Nest".
+Cole won the "Best Actor" award for his performance in the play, One Flew Over the Cuckoo's Nest.
 He then traveled to Europe where played solo and in groups in clubs and small venues there.